Woollfish History, Family Crest & Coats of Arms

 Early Origins of the Woollfish family

 The surname Woollfish was first found in Cheshire where they held a family seat in Longdendale.
 Woolley is also located in Cambridgeshire, Cornwall, Derbyshire and West Yorkshire.
 These place names are derived from the Old English words wulf + leah and literally means "wood or clearing frequented by wolves."
 Two of the places are listed in the Domesday Book as Ciluelai in Cambridgeshire and Wiluelai in West Yorkshire.

 Another branch of the family was found at Thorpe in Surrey in later years.
 "The manor appears to have been held under the abbots of Chertsey in the 15th century, by a family named Thorpe: after the Dissolution, Queen Elizabeth granted the lands to Sir John Wolley, her Latin secretary."

 Important Dates for the Woollfish family

 This web page shows only a small excerpt of our Woollfish research.
 Another 80 words (6 lines of text) covering the years 1596, 1684, 1648, 1651, 1622, 1675, 1667, 1694, 1663, 1695 and 1771 are included under the topic Early Woollfish History in all our PDF Extended History products and printed products wherever possible.

 Woollfish Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Woolley, Wooley, Wooly and others.

 Early Notables of the Woollfish family (pre 1700)

 Outstanding amongst the family at this time was Sir John Wolley (d.
 1596), Latin Secretary to Elizabeth, "was a native of Shropshire and a man of good family. "

 Edward Wolley (d.
 1684), was an English divine, Bishop of Clonfert, probably second son of Thomas Wolley and his wife Elizabeth.
 "Wolley was domestic chaplain to Charles I, and on the decline of that monarch's fortunes he took refuge abroad about 1648.
 He afterwards joined Charles II in his exile and became his chaplain.
 He was with Charles in Paris in 1651, but returned to England after seven years, spent on the...

 Another 112 words (8 lines of text) are included under the topic Early Woollfish Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Woollfish family to Ireland

 Some of the Woollfish family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Woollfish family to the New World and Oceana
+Migration of the Woollfish family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Woollfish or a variant listed above were: Richard Wooley settled in Virginia in 1635; John Wooley settled in Virginia in 1623; Cicely Wooley arrived in Philadelphia in 1683; John Woolley arrived in Jamaica in 1663.